 2. Anthony practiced law with his father for over 20 years before he joined Montagna Klein Camden LLP.
 Anthony’s father was a retired Captain from the Naval Reserves and former Judge Advocate General (JAG).
 Anthony Montagna, Jr. taught Anthony everything about the division of military pensions, Survivor Benefit Plans (SBP), Thrift Savings Plans (TSP), and Leave and Earning Statements (LES).
 With the knowledge he acquired from working with his father, Anthony is ready to tackle your divorce, custody and support issues.

-3. For over 26 years, Anthony has defended military and civilian individuals charged with serious crimes.
+3. Since 1993, Anthony has defended military and civilian individuals charged with serious crimes.
 He has won countless driving under the influence, reckless driving and traffic cases.
 As an attorney who has successfully represented individuals charged with murder, abduction, strangulation, rape, robbery, and drug crimes, Anthony is well known for his aggressive representation and complete preparation in defending his clients.
 Additionally, Anthony has successfully obtained large settlements and trial verdicts for his clients, who were injured in serious automobile, motorcycle, and trucking accidents.
 When you need a lawyer who thinks outside of the box and obtains great results, call Anthony today.

 Our clients have come to expect nothing less than great representation at a reasonable price for a contested divorce or an uncontested divorce in Norfolk, Virginia.
 Anthony will prepare a separation agreement to resolve your divorce issues amicably or start preparing a successful strategy in order to protect your property and your children in a contested divorce.
 After discussing your divorce case with you and answering all of your questions, Anthony and his team of Norfolk Divorce lawyers will provide to you the guidance and advice you need.